Umhlanga Reed Dance

 If you wish to have a private guide for the Reed Dance ceremony, one can be booked through Swazi Trails.
 Alternatively, Swazi Trails offer a guided group tour to the Reed Dance on both public days.
 Contact Swazi Trails for more information and advise on where to stay during the event.

-Dates for the 2014 are 26th August to the 1st of September (main public days 31st August and 1st September 2014).
+Dates for the 2015 are 25th August to the 1st of September (main public days - TO BE ANNOUNCED).
 This is based on an educated guess as the dates are yet to be confirmed by Royalty.

 Swazi Trails recommends the following accommodation for the Umhlanga Reed Dance: